Your curiosity brought you here. Let me address that.

 I believe that everyone has a story to tell.
 The challenge is to understand what’s worth writing about.

 I am a book hoarder.
-I own almost a hundred books of different genres.
+I own hundreds of books of different genres.

 I like the smell of a library.
 More so, the smell of an old book in an old library in an old city.